mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 ### Software

+- The [DC/OS setup file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads).
+Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> for access to this file.
-- An AWS account with root [IAM](https://aws.amazon.com/iam/) privileges.
+- An Amazon Web Services account with root [IAM](https://aws.amazon.com/iam/) privileges.
 Advanced privileges are required to install the advanced templates.
 Contact your AWS admin for more information.
 - An AWS EC2 Key Pair for the same region as your cluster.
 Key pairs cannot be shared across regions.
 The AWS key pair uses public-key cryptography to provide secure login to your AWS cluster.
 For more information about creating an AWS EC2 Key Pair, see the <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair" target="_blank">documentation</a>.
 - AWS [Command Line Interface](https://aws.amazon.com/cli/).
-- The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation)
+- The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).
-* A node that meets the bootstrap node [system requirements](/1.11/installing/oss/custom/system-requirements/).
+- A node that meets the bootstrap node [system requirements](/1.11/installing/ent/custom/system-requirements/).
-* An AWS S3 bucket with read-write access.
+- An AWS S3 bucket with read-write access.
-    * The S3 bucket must have a bucket policy that allows the launched AWS instances to download the files from the S3 bucket.
+    - The S3 bucket must have a bucket policy that allows the launched AWS instances to download the files from the s3 bucket.
 Here is a sample policy that allows anyone to download:

       ```json
       {